harrowm/AtomulatorOSX/README.md

 - Integrate latest Atomulator changes if possible
 - Add a preferences menu to enable config file changes visually
-- Test on M1 Macs and figure out how to properly publish a release
+- Test on M1 Macs and distribute universal binary
+- Publish a release
 - Fix Allegro issue with destroying display
 - Continue to quash bugs and errors